programminghistorian/ph-submissions/lessons/mapping-with-python-leaflet.md

 Now that you have a spreadsheet full of coordinate data, we can convert the CSV spreadsheet into a format that web maps like, like GeoJSON.
 GeoJSON is a web mapping standard of JSON data.
 There are a couple of ways to make GeoJSON:

 The easiest, recommended way is to use a UI tool developed by Mapbox called [geojson.io](http://geojson.io).
 All you have to do is click and drag your csv file into the data window (the right side of the screen, next to the map), and it will automatically format your data into GeoJSON for you.
 You can select the 'GeoJSON' option under 'Save.'
-Save your GeoJSON file as 'census.geojson'.
+Save your GeoJSON file as `census.geojson`.

 ![Image: Adding data to geojson.io](../images/webmap-01-geojsonio.gif "Drag and Drop GeoJSON creation!")

 Image Credit: with permission from Mauricio Giraldo Arteaga, NYPL Labs

-You can also do it from the command line, using the [library](https://github.com/mapbox/csv2geojson) that powers geojson.io.
+You can also do it from the command line, using the [csv2geojson library](https://github.com/mapbox/csv2geojson) that powers geojson.io.

 Test this data out by importing it again into geojson.io.
 You should see points generated in the preview window.
 That's your data!